Listen to this article:

 Reclined Figure Four

-If this is enough of a sensation, stay here.
-Otherwise, lift the left foot and clasp your hands behind the left thigh.
+If this stretch is enough, stay here.
+If you prefer a deeper stretch, lift your left foot and clasp your hands behind your left thigh.
 Then, gently pull the left leg towards you to deepen the stretch, ensuring your shoulders and hips do not lift off the floor.
-Hold here for five to ten breaths, and then repeat on the other side.

 Banana Pose